History - Tri-University Program

 - Language requirement.
 If no specific language is required for the student’s research (as authorized by the student’s advisory committee), the second language will be French.
 The determination of the second language will be made by the student’s advisory committee during the first semester of the student’s registration in the program.
 The language exam will be offered every Fall and Winter semester and it is expected that a student will successfully complete the test of reading comprehension no later than the 6th semester following admission into the program.

 - PhD fields.
 Each student is required to demonstrate competency in one major and two minor areas.
 In the minor fields, competency is demonstrated by successful completion of two minor field seminars.
 In the major field, students must successfully complete a major field seminar and the qualifying written and oral examinations (HIST*7040 Major Field and HIST*7010 Qualifying Examination).
 See the Tri-University History doctoral handbook.
-Students enrolled in the PhD collaborative specialization in International Development may substitute the two core IDS PhD courses (IDEV*6800 Theories and Debates in Development and IDEV*6850 Development Research and Practice) for one of their minor field seminars.
+Students enrolled in the PhD collaborative specialization in International Development may substitute the two core IDS PhD courses (IDEV*6800 and IDEV*6850 Development Research and Practice) for one of their minor field seminars.

 - Colloquium (HIST*7080 Colloquium).
 The colloquium is a public presentation of a chapter, significant portion, or summary of the student’s thesis within three semesters of the completion of the thesis proposal.
 Grades will be SAT/UNS.